 The families of those who have a mental illness suffered the most fallout.
 There were 8.4 million people providing care to an adult experiencing emotional and psychological problems.
 They offered an average of 32 hours of unpaid care each week.

 The mental illness statistics do not stop there.
-Within communities, emergency departments end up treating one out of every eight patients for some form of mental illness or substance abuse disorder.
+Within communities, emergency departments end up treating one out of every eight clients for some form of mental illness or substance abuse disorder.
 Mood disorder treatment was the most common reason most people under age 45 sought hospitalization.
 There are nearly 200 billion dollars lost each year from the economy because of severe mental illness.

 Thirty-seven percent of adults incarcerated in state and federal prisons have some form of mental illness.
 That carries over to the juvenile justice system, with 70.4 percent of youth diagnosed with some mental disorder.